crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added the full PostgreSQL syntax of the ``ROLLBACK`` statement.
+  This improves the support for clients that are based on the Postgres wire protocol.
+The ``ROLLBACK`` statement and its parameters are simply ignored.

 - Added support for :ref:`sql_escape_string_literals`.

 - Expose the sum of durations, total, and failed count metrics under the